SenthilNayagan/senthilnayagan.github.io/_posts/cloud/aws/amazon-emr/2022-09-06-emr-overview.markdown

 - Task nodes are useful when we plan to increase our cluster capacity for a specific job and scale down after its completion.
 - But doesn't store the data i.e., do not have HDFS storage.

 We've learned about the various types of nodes.
+Launching an Amazon EMR cluster can be accomplished in one of two methods, depending on our preferences and needs:

+- Launch via the **AWS Management Console**
+- Launch via the **AWS Command Line Interface** (**AWS CLI**)

+### Launch via the AWS Management Console

-Now follow the key steps outlined below to create an EMR cluster:
+Follow the key steps outlined below to create an EMR cluster in AWS Management Console:

+1. Login into **AWS Management Console**.
-1. Go to **Services** in the Management Console and select **EMR**.
+2. Go to **Services** and select **EMR**.
 It will take us to the EMR's home screen.
-2. Click on **Create cluster**.
+3. Click on **Create cluster**.
-3. Click **Go to advanced options** if we want to select specific frameworks or tools as shown in Figure 1 below.
+4. Click **Go to advanced options** if we want to select specific frameworks or tools as shown in Figure 1 below.
-4. Select the type of **step** to be submitted to the EMR cluster (Optional).
+5. Select the type of **step** to be submitted to the EMR cluster (Optional).
-5. Configure **instance group** or **instance fleet** - We specify the configuration of the master, core and task nodes as an instances group or instance fleet.
+6. Configure **instance group** or **instance fleet** - We specify the configuration of the master, core and task nodes as an instances group or instance fleet.
-6. Select either one of the instance group configurations: **Uniform instance groups** or **instance fleet**.
+7. Select either one of the instance group configurations: **Uniform instance groups** or **instance fleet**.
-7. Configure **cluster nodes and instances**.
+8. Configure **cluster nodes and instances**.
-8. Give a name to the cluster.
+9. Give a name to the cluster.
-9. Under *Security Options*, choose the EC2 key pair we created earlier.
+10. Under **Security Options**, choose the **EC2 key pair** we created earlier.
-10. Click on *Create cluster* button.
+11. Click on **Create cluster** button.

+It may take a few minutes to launch the EMR cluster after we have clicked the "Create cluster" button.
+The launch time is determined by a variety of factors, including the number of cluster nodes, the number of applications and frameworks that we have chosen, and so on.

 |![Advanced options](/assets/images/posts/amazon-emr-advanced-options-all-frameworks.png "Adanced options")|
 |:-:|